microsoft/hlsl-specs/proposals/infra/INF-0001-availability-diagnostics.md

 availability information to language server protocol clients.
 This can drive more informed auto-complete, refactoring, and in-editor diagnostics.

-The Clang availability attribute works well when a function availability depends only on the shader model version.
+The Clang availability attribute works well when a function's availability depends only on the shader model version.
 However, the availability of some HLSL functions depends not only on the shader model version but also on the target shader stage.
 For example the derivative functions `ddx` and `ddy` were introduced in Shader Model 2.0 for use only in pixel shaders.
 In Shader Model